liyanar/the-book-of-L/README.md

-# the-book-of-L
+# Welcome to my blog

-Welcome inside my brain
+Hello World!
+My style and speech is janky like the weird internet of the 90´s